Olly Moss: Star Wars posters

 Along with creating custom posters for works such as Dirty Harry, The Evil Dead, RoboCop, My Neighbor Totoro, and the Star Trek episode "The Trouble with Tribbles", Moss is most notable for his set of posters based on the original Star Wars trilogy.
 In the posters, Star Wars, The Empire Strikes Back, and Return of the Jedi are represented using imagery from each film within coloured silhouettes of C-3PO, Boba Fett, and Darth Vader, respectively.
 The posters were released in 2010 with a limit of 400 copies each, at a price of $50 each.
 In 2021, it was reported that a complete set of the three posters was listed on eBay for a price of $10,900.00.

 Campo Santo and Firewatch

 In September 2013, Moss and Mark of the Ninja lead designer Nels Anderson joined with former Telltale Games employees Jake Rodkin and Sean Vanaman to found Campo Santo.
 Moss worked closely on the design and was art director for the studio's first release, Firewatch.
 Inspired by the iconic style of the 1960s National Park posters, Firewatch echoes Moss’s graphic style.
-Moss was responsible for the game’s color and lighting scheme and handled all of the environment design language, and he also created various logos and designs for the props in Firewatch.
+Moss was responsible for the game’s colour and lighting scheme and handled all of the environment design language, and he also created various logos and designs for the props in Firewatch.